 Target #2: The LTCO program shall visit 100% of the skilled nursing facilities and senior licensed assisted living homes in the state at least once per year.

 Visits to Skilled Nursing and Assisted Living Homes

-Analysis of results and challenges: This goal was met for FFY 2018.
-The OLTCO visited 100% of Alaska's 18 nursing facilities and 100% of the 305 senior licensed assisted living homes.
-The OLTCO worked cooperatively with residential licensing to track the opening of new assisted living homes in September to ensure that facility visits were completed to all homes.
+Analysis of results and challenges: Due to the federal mandates of COVID restrictions, this goal was not met for FFY 2020 for Skilled Nursing Facilities.
+The LTCO completed visits to 17 of the 20 (85%) Skilled Nursing Facilities.
+In-person visitations ceased in March 2020.
+Additionally, the LTCO visited 194 of the 299 senior licensed assisted living homes.
+The LTCO continues to work cooperatively with residential licensing to track the opening of new assisted living homes to ensure that facility visits were completed to most of the homes.

 Target #3: The LTCO program will make at least 400 visits to facilities annually.